 She stepped closer and observed Stiles' eye on her.
 One hand grasped the dark outline of her sword hilt as she seemed to probe the darkness with her eerie blue eyes.

 "Your body's useless like that," she whispered, sniffing the air as she moved in again.
 She towered over Stiles, and all he could do was stare up at her from his pillow.
-"You were smart to take the sleeping meds, but it paralyzes the spirit body when you use so much."
+"You're smart to take the sleeping meds, but it paralyzes the spirit body when you use so much."

 Stiles was hearing her words, but they didn't fully make sense.
 He worked to form some sort of response, but found his mouth unable to function any better than his hands and arms.